opsit-io/opsit-explang-docs/docs/explang-lisp.md

 => true
 ```

-They operate like conditionals because they don’t evaluate more arguments than they have to and
+They operate like conditionals because they don't evaluate more arguments than they have to and
 return the last value that was computed